Sophie-Chhour-Kaplan/CodePen/README.md

-# CodePen
-Art made with pure code
+Art I've made on the CodePen platform using pure HTML, CSS, and Javascript